Capable Canines Dog Training

 Agility is very welcoming to people and to their dogs – of all breeds and sizes.
 One of Gayle's favourite mental pictures is from an agility trial where two of her students were walking up to the gate, intensely discussing their strategies: one student was 18 and the other 76.

 People start in agility for all sorts of reasons: curiosity, wear off extra dog energy, get themselves a bit fitter, socialize ( dogs and people).
-We are happy to have you join us whether or not you wish to compete – as long as you and your dog are enjoying the trip.
+We are happy to have you join us whether or not you wish to compete – as long as you and your dog are enjoying learning together.

 Breeds: the best breed is the dog you have – learn, enjoy, experiment and delight in the learning curve.

-Dogs need to be able to work in a group setting.
+Dogs need to be able to work in a group setting and be physically able to participate.

 The Levels of Agility

-Ultimately this is an off leash sport, but we start on leash and build skills.
-Dogs must have some understanding of sit/down/stand, recall, leash skills and stay.
+Ultimately this is an off leash sport, but we start on leash and build foundation to Agility skills.
+Dogs must have some understanding of sit/down/stand, recall, loose leash skills and stay.
 We improve on these skills and help both ends of the leash to have fun together.
-Our Basic Good Manners program is a great prerequisite to the Agility Program.
+Our Basic Good Manners program is a great prerequisite to the Agility Program for a younger dog/pup.

 The Sexy Stuff!
 Everybody wants to learn the equipment.
-This is a progression of learning.
+This is a progression of learning new skills.
 All equipment is started on the ground or very low to support learning and protect young joints.
-The flat work is a wonderful start.
-No need for expensive equipment to practice and you are building skills that will boost both your and your canine partners confidence as the classes progress.
+The flat Foundation work is a wonderful start.
+No need for expensive equipment to practice and you are building skills that will boost both you and your canine partners confidence as the classes progress.
+Body awareness and coordination are very important for this sport.

 We begin with Foundations and then progress through the various levels.
-Classes are given the opportunity to progress together.
+Agility is unique as classes are given the opportunity to progress their skills together.

 This level is akin to driving in the parking lot before going out on the roads.
 The dogs will learn: